Neblinichthys: Appearance and anatomy

 Neblinichthys species are unique in that the breeding males have a snout brush formed by elongate, bristle-like odontodes pointing forwards on the snout.
 More fairly elongated odontodes are found on the top of the head and on the body.
 Otherwise they appear rather similar to Lasiancistrus species.
 Females and juveniles may be differentiated from Lasiancistrus species by the lack of cheek whiskers.
 Neblinichthys species also have their pectoral fin and pelvic fin spines the same length.

+Distribution and habitat

+Neblinichthys catfishes are found in rivers draining off the Guiana Shield in Venzuela and Guyana.
+They occur at mid-altitude locations, and are possibly restricted to streams along the sides of tepuis and other granite outcrops.